-a) Residential development within areas designated Residential Land Use should be permitted to occur at various densities within the City to ensure a full range of housing forms at different sizes and styles including market-based and affordable housing that meets the needs of all citizens is provided.
+a) Residential development within areas designated Residential land use should be permitted to occur at various densities within the City to ensure a full range of housing forms at different sizes and styles including market-based and affordable housing that meets the needs of all citizens is provided.
 The densities that are supported by this Plan are as follows:

 - i.
-Low density residential uses would normally include one unit dwellings single detached dwellings and semi-detached dwellings, developed up to 25 units per hectare net residential density. - ii.
+Low density residential uses would normally include one unit dwellings, developed up to 25 units per hectare net residential density. - ii.
 Medium density residential uses would normally include various types of multiple unit dwellings or townhouse dwellings, and small low-rise multi-unit complexes, developed up to 60 units per hectare net residential density. - iii.
 High density residential uses would normally include various types of multiple dwellings such as mid-rise and high-rise multi-unit complexes, developed up to 115 units per hectare net residential density.